jopeo/jopeo/README.md

 the world's first engineering medical school.

 My professional interests include cardiothoracic surgery and medical education.
-My research interests include applying technologies such as machine learning, to both patient care and medical education, with the goal of alleviating administrative burdens and addressing the learning styles of upcoming generations, to better educate leaders and provide excellent, patient-centered care.
+My research interests include applying technologies such as machine learning to both patient care and medical education, with the goal of alleviating administrative burdens and addressing the learning styles of upcoming generations, to better educate leaders and provide excellent, patient-centered care.